 - What is your marketing agenda: User acquisition or brand awareness?

 User acquisition and conversions are mostly driven by small but penetrative campaigns.
 An alluring celebrity screaming from the billboard is not the idea here.
 This is more about driving the right kind of audience to your business through micro-influencers who have deep influencing power in their niche circle — also known as word of mouth publicity.
-These don’t necessarily bring your brand an image but definitely gives you numbers.
+These don’t necessarily bring your brand an image but definitely give you numbers.

 Brand awareness can create a certain persona about your brand in the market.
 Campaigns aimed on brand awareness usually target big influencers, celebrities, bloggers network.
 They are excellent in long term to give your brand a name and a certain reputation in the market, but their effectiveness in bringing you the desired conversions is still controversial.